 Coastal and Inland Cleanups

 ILACSD's Community Events Department coordinates monthly cleanup events both on the coast as well as in local creek beds, canyons, open space parks and everywhere in between.
 In 2014 alone, ILACSD conducted 232 cleanups across San Diego County and successfully removed nearly 500,000 pounds of debris.
 The purpose of these small-scale events is to give volunteers a better sense of how debris negatively impacts our local environment.
 Volunteers see first-hand how trash makes its way from inland communities all the way to the coast through San Diego County's vast watershed system.
-Volunteers of all ages are invited to participate in these cleanups, however some sites may be more dangerous than others.
+Volunteers of all ages are invited to participate in these cleanups, however some sites may require more experienced volunteers than other sites.

 Creek to Bay & Coastal Cleanup Day